timmytan18/FeastApp/README.md

 # Feast 🥘
-Feast is a mobile platform for discovering restaurants with friends and sharing photos and reviews of delicious eats.
+Feast is a mobile app for discovering restaurants and sharing food reviews with friends

 www.feastapp.io